SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/05-Series-of-Conditions.md

 [video src="https://videos.softuni.org/hls/Java/Java-Programming-Basics/02-conditional-statements/EN/interactive-programming-basics-with-java-conditional-statements-25-27-series-of-conditions-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Print out the actual word for one of the digits from 1 to 9 (a digit is read from the console).
+Print out the word representing one of the digits from 1 to 9 (a digit is read from the console).

 After receiving the digit, we can run it through a **sequence of conditions** and print out the relevant English word:
 ```java live